JELollis/RBC-Map/README.md

 ### 3) Keybinding Support (NEW in v0.10.3)
 - **WASD and Arrow Key Movement**: Toggle between **WASD** and **Arrow Key** navigation.
 - **Persistent Settings**: Keybinding configuration is stored in SQLite for consistency across sessions.
+- **Input Protection**: Movement keys are disabled when typing in input fields to avoid accidental moves.

 ---